zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 ### HTTP `interceptor.checkTimes()`

-Checks if all handlers created by this interceptor have matched the expected number of requests declared with their [`handler.times()`](#http-handlertimes).
+Checks if all handlers created by this interceptor have matched the number of requests declared with [`handler.times()`](#http-handlertimes).

-If some handler has matched fewer or more requests than expected, this method will throw a `TimesCheckError` error pointing to the [`handler.times()`](#http-handlertimes) that was not satisfied.
+If some handler has matched fewer or more requests than expected, this method will throw a `TimesCheckError` error, including a stack trace to the [`handler.times()`](#http-handlertimes) that was not satisfied.

 <table><tr><td width="900px" valign="top"><details open><summary><b>Using a local interceptor</b></summary>